joostdecock/site/app/content/en/blog/2018-01-26-announcing-carlita.md

 author: joostdecock
 category: core
 blurb: "Announcing the Carlita coat, the womenswear version of our Carlton coat pattern."
+updates:
+  1:
+    date: 2018-03-28
+    title: foobar
+    update: "There was a problem with the old fart"
+  2:
+    date: 2018-03-28
+    title: 'also foobar'
+    update: "That wasn't very nice"
 ---
 This one's for the ladies --- and I'm not (just) talking about that picture of heart-throb Benedict Cumberbatch at the top of this post.